el-bob-o/FFXIAddons-1/DynaDShardHelper/README.md

 # Dynamis D Shard Helper

-This is for groups doing Dynamis D that wants some help with lotting (e.g people choosing 2 jobs and only lotting for those shards for those 2 jobs).
+This is for groups doing Dynamis D that wants some help with lotting (e.g people choosing 2 jobs and only lotting the shards for those 2 jobs).

 Party members can use party chat or tell to register which job shards they want to lot for by prefixing a '{' character and then the job three-letter abbreviations (e.g "/p {rdm geo").
 When a shard for those classes drops, this will automatically output to chat the players who registered interest (e.g "/p Voidshard: RDM, Dabidobido, Dabidabida")